 Afterschool programs incorporate a strong partnership of school, family, and community members that collaboratively contribute to the growth of students as they mature into caring, competent, and responsible adults.

-The Department receives the following two sources of funds for Afterschool programs which are then made available to the local level through a grant award process: School Age Community (SAC) and/or Nita M. Lowey 21st Century Community Learning Centers (21st CCLC).
-The purpose and requirements for these two grants vary.
+The Department receives the following two funding sources for Afterschool programs, which are then made available to the local level through a grant award process: School Age Community (SAC) and/or Nita M. Lowey 21st Century Community Learning Centers (21st CCLC).
+The purpose of and requirements for these two grants vary.
 Visit the Approved Programs page for a brief explanation of each and to view a list of current grant recipients.